 It's no wonder, then, that on this day in 1840, they attacked Indian key.
 But, their chief target, Hausman, had escaped the attack by slipping away in a boat.

 Dr. Perrine could hear the attack happening outside his house.
-He quickly tucked his wife and children into a turtle crawl beneath their house and he slid a chest of his Mexican seeds over the trap door in order to conceal it.
+He quickly tucked his wife and children into a turtle crawl beneath their home, and he slid a chest of his Mexican seeds over the trap door to conceal it.

 The following day a naval vessel rescued Hester Perrine and her children.

-Today, Perrine and his legacy lives on in the botanicals he brought to Florida: the avocado, the key lime, the mango, and numerous agave.
+Today, Perrine and his legacy live on in the botanicals he brought to Florida: the avocado, the key lime, the mango, and many agaves.

 #OTD Today is the birthday of the Indian geneticist MS Swaminathan.

-Swaminathan is the father of India’s Green Revolution; a movement which distributed high-yield wheat and rice varieties to poor farmers
+Swaminathan is the father of India’s Green Revolution, a movement that distributed high-yield wheat and rice varieties to poor farmers.

 When Swaminathan had graduated from college, he recognized that the number one issue facing his country was food scarcity.
 While others were concerned with independence, Swaminathan felt that agriculture was the country's highest priority.

 Instead of pursuing medicine, which was his natural inclination, he decided to pursue degrees in agriculture.
 And, he continued to get a variety of degrees from numerous top universities from around the world.
 Swaminathan felt he could best help his country by solving the food problem.